mlum123/artapp/README.md

 I tried running neural style transfer on a Colab GPU, and it was much faster (took only about 5 minutes to run 1000 iterations).

 However, I wouldn't have access to the Colab GPU on my Flask app, so I did some more digging and found TensorFlow Hub's pretrained image stylization module, which is what I ended up using in my Flask app for faster style transfer.
 TensorFlow Hub's pretrained image stylization module took less than a minute to perform style transfer!
-The style transfer results from TensorFlow Hub and my original neural style transfer process are different, as you can see above, but I think both results are quite interesting.
+The style transfer results from TensorFlow Hub and my original neural style transfer process are different — as you can see above — but I think both results are quite interesting.

 Ultimately, deploying to Heroku still proved to be a bit iffy.
 I was not able to get my photo-to-art pointillizing and posterizing features up on Heroku due to Heroku's default 30-second request timeout.
 Pointillizing and posterizing take longer than 30 seconds to run, so my Heroku app would break if I included those features on the deployed app.